 Our Board of Directors and the Compensation Committee may exercise discretion either to make payments absent attainment of the relevant performance metric target levels or to reduce or increase the size of any award payment.
-Neither the Board of Directors nor the Compensation Committee exercised such discretion in 2021.
+Neither the Board of Directors nor the Compensation Committee exercised such discretion in 2022.

-For 2021, the target annual cash incentive bonus opportunities and the relative weighting of the metrics were as follows:
+For all of our Named Executive Officers in 2022, the incentive bonus performance metrics, targets, achievements, and the relative weighting of the metrics were as follows: